mootools/mootools-more/Docs/Forms/OverText.md

 Type: Element {#Element}
 ==========================

-Extends the native Element object with a reference to its [OverText][] instance.
+Extends the Element Type with a reference to its [OverText][] instance.

 Element property: OverText {#Element:overtext}
 ------------------------------------------------